BruhfessorX/cybercraft5e/docs/player-options/races/synthetics.md

 ---

 ## Templates
 At creation, choose one Synthetic template.
 Each grants additional features.
+Singularity trait.

 ---